 5. There Is No Space On The Internal Hard Drive

-If your computer is running slow but shows no signs of viruses or issues with software, then it may be a hardware issue.
+If your computer is running slow but shows no signs of viruses or issues with the software, then it may be a hardware issue.

 6. Your Computer Has Less RAM

-The Problem: Your computer doesn’t have enough RAM (Random Access Memory) to load and use applications, work with bigger files, or use programs that require a large amount of memory to process data.
+Your computer doesn’t have enough RAM (Random Access Memory) to load and use applications, work with bigger files, or use programs that require a large amount of memory to process data.

 If your computer doesn’t support upgrades, double-check to make sure there isn’t another reason your computer may be running slow before investing in a new computer.

 7. Your CPU Is Overheating